cindym3/mygrocerylist/README.md

-The is a MEAN application that is used to create, read, update, and delete grocery list items.
+This grocery list app a MEAN application that is used to create, read, update, and delete (delete complete yet) grocery list items.
 This application is currently not live.

 Installation instructions:
 1. install node.js and npm - go to http://treehouse.github.io/installation-guides/ for instructions on installing on Windows, mac, and linux machines